RajPatelll/Brain_Tumor/README.md

 The prediction would be the category associated to the highest probability.

 Lastly, I plotted the training and validation accuracy & loss to visualize how the model is working on both the training dataset and the validation dataset to see if there is any potential signs of overfitting.

+Here is an example of the plot of the accuracies after running the [original model](Training&ValidationAccuracy.pdf).

 I also plotted the confusion matrix to visualize how many of each category was correctly predicted and how many were not.

 ## Optimization: